Exploring weak value arguments and Bargmann invariants in $N$-level quantum systems through the Majorana symmetric representation: Majorana representation of weak values of observables in three-level systems

 In Fig.~\ref{fig:majorana_and_cp2}a), we represent the three solid angles on the Bloch sphere in the Majorana representation and the three states involved in the weak value.
 Nevertheless, one can always reduce the size of the system to a three-level system (independently on the initial vector space size).
-In Fig.~\ref{fig:majorana_and_cp2}b), we depict the two solid angles induced by the argument of the weak value after having reduced the size of the space from $4$ levels (requiring $3$ states) to $3$ levels (involving only $2$ states).
-In Fig.~\ref{fig:majorana_and_cp2}c), the geodesic triangle between the three involved vectors is represented in $\text{CP}^2$.
+In Fig.~\ref{fig:majorana_and_cp2}b), we depict the two solid angles induced by the argument of the weak value after having reduced the size of the space from $4$ levels (requiring $3$ states) to $3$ levels (involving only $2$ states). \lorena{To reduce the size of the problem, } \yc{one should follow a Gram-Schmidt orthogonalization procedure from the three states $\ket{\psi_i}$, $\ket{\psi_{i^\prime}}$, and $\ket{\psi_f}$.
+In the resulting orthogonal basis, the three states have at most 1, 2, and 3 non-zero components, respectively.
+Then, we can completely describe these three states in the Majorana representation restricted to the three-dimensional subspace generated by the three first vectors of the basis.
+The required unitary operator performs thus the basis change from the original basis to the new one constructed.} In Fig.~\ref{fig:majorana_and_cp2}c), the geodesic triangle between the three involved vectors is represented in the complex projective space $\text{CP}^2$.
 To do so, we use the spherical octant projection.
 Each point of the octant is associated to a torus formed by the two phase components of the Hilbert space, $\chi_1$ and $\chi_2$, $\ket{\psi}=\left(|\psi_0|, e^{j\chi_1}|\psi_1|, e^{j\chi_2}|\psi_2|\right)^T$ \cite{mallesh1997generalized}.
 The state $\ket{\psi}$ is projected to the real point $\vec{q}=\left(|\psi_1|, |\psi_2|, |\psi_0|\right)$.
 We also depicted the geodesics between each pair of states in three dimensions.
 The symplectic area is a contour integral along these geodesics, but it cannot be directly represented.
 The geodesics in $\text{CP}^2$ do not correspond to great circles on the sphere $S^7$.
 Moreover, after applying the Majorana representation to the geodesic, it does not correspond to great circles on the Bloch sphere.
 Between separable states, geodesics correspond to circular segments on the Bloch sphere \cite{mittal2022geometric}.
 However, they can have very complicated shapes when it comes to not separable states.\\